Manju-crz/PycharmCode/README.txt

 Assignment 2 & 3 :
 Navigate to the folder PycharmCode\filestest
-- Run the FilesComparisonDup.py file and find the output in PycharmCode\filestest_results folder
+- Run the PycharmCode\filetest\FilesComparisonDup.py file and find the output in PycharmCode\filestest_results folder
-- Run the GrossaryName.py file and find the output in PycharmCode\filestest_results folder
+- Run the PycharmCode\filetest\GrossaryName.py file and find the output in PycharmCode\filestest_results folder

+Assignment 4 :
+Install with the command: pip install jsonpath-rw jsonpath-rw-ext --user Run the file PycharmCode\filetest\ProductsCostTest.py and find the logs in PycharmCode\filestest_results folder